zephyrhours/Hyperspectral-Object-Tracking-TSCFW/README.md

 # Hyperspectral-Object-Tracking-TSCFW
 There are the source codes for this paper called " Spatial-spectral Weighted and Regularized Tensor Sparse Correlation Filter for Object Tracking in Hyperspectral Videos"

-**This paper is availavle under the "Early Access" area on IEEE Xplore.
-After the paper is officially published, the source codes of the TSCFW tracker will be available.
-Currently, we are sorting out this codes, please look forward to!**
+**This paper is availavle on IEEE Xplore.
+The source codes of the TSCFW tracker is available.**

 <img src="flowchart_TSCFW.png" alt="workflow">